SwiftUI Gauge

 accessoryCircular

-accessoryCircularCapacity will display a closed ring that's partially filled in to indicate the gauge’s current value.
+will display an open ring with a point marker to indicate the gauge's current value.

 accessoryCircularCapacity